geodynamics/pylith/docs/user/examples/reverse-2d/meshing-cubit.md

 ## Meshing using Python Script

-We use Cubit journal files `mesh_tri.jou`  and `mesh_quad.jou` to generate triangular and quadrilateral meshes, respectively.
-Both of these journal files make use of the `geometry.jou`, `gradient.jou`, and `createbc.jou` files for creating the geometry, setting the discretization size, and tagging boundary conditions, faults, and materials, respectively.
-We use the Cubit graphical user interface to play the Journal files.
+We use the Python script `generate_cubit.py` to generate the mesh.
+The Python script is setup so that it can be run from within Cubit or as a standalone Python script without the Cubit GUI interface.
+In this example, we will run the script from within Cubit using the Journal editor.

+Open the Python script `generate_cubit.py` in the Cubit journal editor.
+Play the selected script or play the lines, making sure you play the first line so that Cubit uses the Python interpreter when running the script.
+We specify the parameters controlling the geometry, mesh size, and cell shape near the top of the script.

 We create a brick, extracting a midsurface from it, and then splitting the remaining surface with an extended fault and a splay surface.
-We then assign names to the surfaces, curves, and important vertices that we use when we specify the mesh sizing information and defining blocks and nodesets.
+We assign names to the surfaces, curves, and important vertices that we use when we specify the mesh sizing information and defining blocks and nodesets.

 :::{important}
 We use IDless journaling in CUBIT.
-This allows us to reference objects in a manner that should be independent of the version of CUBIT that is being used.
+This allows us to reference objects in a manner that should be independent of the version of Cubit that is being used.
-In the journal files, the original command used is typically commented out, and the following command is the equivalent IDless command.
+In the Python script the original command used is typically commented out, and the following command is the equivalent IDless command.
 :::

 :::{important}